-I had an interesting conversation with a driver at the roadside last Monday morning.
-I had stopped him for driving at 107 km/h in the posted 80 zone entering a high collision zone on Highway 4 east of Port Alberni.
-Speed is a particular problem in this zone as a primary contributor to collisions there.
+I had an interesting conversation with a driver at the roadside one morning.
+I had stopped him for driving at 107 km/h in the posted 80 km/h zone entering a high collision area on Highway 4 east of Port Alberni.
+Speed is a particular problem as a primary contributor to collisions there.

 I am at one end of the spectrum of drivers.
 I believe that one must follow the traffic rules properly at all times so that other drivers know what to expect from me.
 This enables them to make decisions in the operation of their vehicle based on those rules and we will not interfere or collide with each other.

-This driver is nearer to the other end, where a driver picks and chooses which rules suit them to follow, if they choose to follow the rules at all.
-Perhaps speed control is the only rule that this driver doesn't follow.
+This driver is nearer to the other end, where they pick and choose which rules suit them to follow, if they choose to follow the rules at all.
+Perhaps speed limits are the only rule that this driver doesn't follow.

-Which one of the two of us is correct, or does the right answer lie somewhere in between?
-Society's conventions do change over time, but I think that this is a change for the worse.
+Which one of the two of us is correct?
+Does the right answer lie somewhere in between?
+Society's conventions do change over time, but I think that this attitude is overdue for a change.
 It is not socially acceptable to choose to ignore the traffic rules that are put in place to keep us all safe on the highways of British Columbia.